 The North Dakota Medical Imaging and Radiation Therapy Board (NDMIRTB) has a contract with the American Registry of Radiologic Technologists (ARRT) to administer the ARRT Examination to individuals who meet the minimum standards detailed on the ARRT for State licensing.
 Check out the ARRT Website for details of eligibility and ARRT video instructions

-Applicants for a North Dakota State Licensing Examination MUST comply with the standards detailed by NDMIRTB to obtain a Conditional ND Bone Densitometry License and complete the appropriate forms, CHRC, along with the appropriate fee to apply for eligibility to take the ND State Licensing Examination administered by the ARRT.
+Applicants for a North Dakota State Licensing Examination MUST comply with the standards detailed by NDMIRTB to obtain a Conditional ND Bone Densitometry License and complete the appropriate forms, complete Board approved structured academic program, CHRC, along with the appropriate fee to apply for eligibility to take the ND State Licensing Examination administered by the ARRT.

 *If you intend to apply for the ARRT certification please contact the ARRT directly.
 Completing the NDMIRTB State Licensing Examination limits the applicant to practice within North Dakota and does not qualify the applicant to hold the ARRT national certification.
 The NDMIRTB State Licensing Examination may not transfer to other states.

 Option 2: Registry exam from the International Society for Clinical Densitometry (ISCD)